subham-agrawall/applied-statistics/Simple Regression/README.md

 # Simple Regression

-It contains implementatio of simpe regression using lm method in R.
+It contains implementation of simple regression using lm method in R.